Brain Injury Attorneys in Tampa, FL

 Tampa, FL 33602

 - The Fee is FreeTM, Only Pay If We Win

 - America’s Largest Injury Law Firm

-The attorneys in our Tampa office have decades of combined experience helping traumatic brain injury victims recover financially following an unexpected accident.
+The attorneys in our Tampa, Florida, office have decades of combined experience helping traumatic brain injury victims recover financially following an accident.
 Whether your injury occurred in a drunk driving crash, as a result of medical malpractice, or due to another form of negligence, our attorneys may be able to help in recovering compensation for medical bills and other losses.

-If you or a loved one faced a brain injury, and you suspect that it was someone else’s fault, our attorneys may be able to help you find justice.
+If you or a loved one sustained a brain injury and you suspect that it was someone else's fault, our attorneys may be able to help you find justice.
 Florida law imposes a time limit in which you may file a lawsuit.
 To receive a free, no-obligation case evaluation from our Tampa brain injury attorneys, please contact us today.

 Elements of a Brain Injury Lawsuit

 If a brain injury was the result of the negligence or recklessness of another, the victim may be able to sue for damages.
 In a brain injury lawsuit, the attorney for the victim must prove the following: